 Accessing Cash on Siargao

-ATM’s are limited on Siargao.
-There are only two in General Luna and we found that neither of them accepts foreign Visa cards.
-It’s best to have a Mastercard Debit to pull money out otherwise you’ll have to drive back and forth to Dapa town every time you need cash.
+ATMs are limited on Siargao.
+There are only two in General Luna, and we found that neither of them accepts foreign Visa cards.
+It’s best to have a Mastercard Debit to pull money out.
+Otherwise, you’ll have to drive back and forth to Dapa town whenever you need cash.

 WiFi on Siargao